Updated January 2021 Fact Sheet PDF

 In all divorce cases, the plaintiff must prove grounds for divorce and 60 days’ residency.
 The only no-fault divorce is if the parties have been separated for more than 18 months.
 These things may be proved by the testimony of the plaintiff and a witness.
 If the parties disagree, then the case must go to a judge to decide.

 Some of the Issues the Judge May Decide

 Custody and Visitation

-The law assumes that the parents should have joint custody of minor children unless domestic violence is involved.
+The law assumes that the parents should have joint custody of minor children but can be decided differently, for example, if there is abuse or one parent is a registered sex offender.
 If the parents cannot agree on a custody arrangement, then the judge decides what is in the children's best interest.
 If the judge decides that joint custody will not work, then the judge decides who will have custody and who will have visitation.
 The judge will also decide if there are any restrictions on visitation.